 - Keto Broccoli Cottage Cheese Balls - A great ketogenic-friendly snack you can bring with you on the go.
 These cheese balls have a slight crisp and it's perfect to munch on wherever travel takes you.

 Be Careful When Buying Cottage Cheese From the Store

-Not all cottage cheese have the same macronutrient ratios.
+Not all cottage cheeses have the same macronutrient ratios.

 If you're considering adding cottage cheese into your ketogenic diet, make sure to check the nutrition label for any hidden ingredients that may result in excess carbohydrate intake.

 Be Mindful If You Are Lactose or Dairy Intolerant

 Although cottage cheese contains a seemingly perfect macronutrient ratio for the ketogenic diet, milky foods for people who are lactose intolerant will cause digestive issues and it will be difficult for your body to digest the nutrients from cottage cheese properly.